darylbg/zoomTube/README.md

 - gh-pages

 ## Uhhh-um
-This is obviously just a fun app i built quickly dont get mad at me if you are fired for scheduling 5hr ZoomTube calls in the office all day ok.
+This is obviously just a fun app i built quickly dont get mad at me if you are fired for scheduling 5hr ZoomTube calls to watch videos in the office all day ok : )

 ### Images for reference (how it looks)
 - Page on open